mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--use-submission-api` ![](/assets/img/v7.png "Last supported in version 7 ")

-Use the [addons.mozilla.org add-on submission API](https://addons-server.readthedocs.io/en/latest/topics/api/addons.html), rather than the [addons.mozilla.org signing API](https://addons-server.readthedocs.io/en/latest/topics/api/v4_frozen/signing.html) to sign your extension.
-This allows listed versions to be freely created by enabling all necessary additional metadata to be submitted at the same time as the extension file.
+Use the submission features of the [addons.mozilla.org add-on API v5](https://addons-server.readthedocs.io/en/latest/topics/api/addons.html), rather than the signing features of [addons.mozilla.org API v4](https://addons-server.readthedocs.io/en/latest/topics/api/v4_frozen/signing.html) to sign your extension.

 With this option enabled, `--channel` changes to be a required option with no default.
 The choices remain `listed` and `unlisted`.